ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

   - We started the tasks part with the keyword `tasks:`.

-  - A task is named and the a module for the task is referenced.
-Here it uses the module "yum".
+  - A task is named and the module for the task is referenced.
+Here it uses the `yum` module.

-  - Parameters for the module are added: `name:` to identify the package name, and `state:` to define the wanted state of the package.
+  - Parameters for the module are added:

+    - `name:` to identify the package name
+    - `state:` to define the wanted state of the package

 > **Tip**
 >
 > The module parameters are individual to each module.
 If in doubt, look them up again with `ansible-doc`.

+Save your playbook and exit your editor.

 ## Step 3.3 - Running the Playbook